Total Pageviews

 "Randy, please be our voice."

 I cannot adequately express into words, the awesome responsibility of being their voice.
 It is the passion and the driving force of my everyday life.
 It is the reason that I write their stories in my self-published books.
-I will never forget the incredible story that Mahdis shared with me a few years ago right before the Persian New Year in Iran.
+I will never forget the incredible story that Mahdis shared with me a few years earlier right before the Persian New Year in Iran.
 She recalled a frightening incident one day at school when she was just a little girl.
-The teacher had sternly warned all of the girls in the class that they had better wear their hijabs according to Islamic law or if not, that on judgment day, "Allah would dangle them over the fires of hell by their hair!"
+The teacher had sternly warned all the girls in the class that they had better wear their hijabs according to Islamic law or if not, that on judgment day, "Allah would dangle them over the fires of hell by their hair!"

 Growing up in Iran, as a child, this was the picture of God that Mahdis had been taught.
-God was not a god of mercy or love, but rather a god of fear and retribution that couldn't wait to punish his disobedient children.
+God was not a god of mercy or love, but rather a god of fear and retribution that could not wait to punish his disobedient children.
 You could hear in her trembling voice, that same little girl, now terrified and pleading with me to support them.

 I bowed my head in prayer for Mahdis and remembered the awful story that I had read the day before about the tragic death of another young Iranian girl.
-Seventeen year-old, Nika Shakarami, had bravely joined the protest in the streets and never returned home.
+Sixteen-year-old, Nika Shakarami, had bravely joined the protest in the streets and never returned home.
 Ten days later, her parents were told to come and see her lifeless body in the morgue.
 Nika's nose had been smashed in and her skull crushed.
-A few days earlier, twenty-year old Hadis Najafi is seen on a video tying back her blonde hair in protest and marching down the streets of Karaj only to be shot six times and killed for the crime of wanting freedom.
+A few days earlier, twenty-two-year old Hadis Najafi is seen on a video tying back her blonde hair in protest and marching down the streets of Karaj only to be shot six times and killed for the crime of wanting freedom.
 As I remembered these horrifying stories, I was gripped with the fear of that same tragedy happening to my dear friend Mahdis.

 I could not bear the thought of that tragedy for another second, so I reluctantly got up from the chair to begin my job.